-Status
+Status ı

-POE
+POE ı

-Due Date Ш
+Due Date POE ı

-Responsibility Info - Center GM's ı GM's PM's Communications
+Responsibility Info - Center GM's ı GM's PM's Communications Manager GM's Secretariat

-Activities Desired Standard (a) All calls will be answered within 5 rings (b) The employee answering the phone will give the name of his/her Unit and name and offer to give help to the caller. (c) All telephonic referrals/transfers made will be followed up within 10 rings, in which case the caller's number will be taken and given to the relevant official who will then revert to the caller within 20 minutes of being given the caller's details. (a) Reports for consideration by SMC, OMC and Council Committees will be compiled and included in the SMC or OMC agenda within 10 days of receipt of correspondence, instruction or of the decision by the Committee involved directing that such reports be submitted A Resolution Tracking Procedure will be developed, resolutions captured and posted on Corporate Communication 10 days after the meeting GM's will submit to the Info- Centre progress on the implementation of resolutions on the 25 th of each month All GM's will hold monthly meetings with their management All Process Managers will hold monthly meetings with their Process Management Unit Management All Process Managers will hold bi - monthly staff meetings to Concise and precise recorded information will be communicated to the collection of playing music while waiting for the call to be
+Activities Desired Standard Received internal and external written enquiries and correspondence will be acknowledged or responded to within 5 days of receipt.
+Both internal and external written inquiries and correspondence requiring complex and not readily available information will be acknowledged within 5 days and the required information provided within 10 days of receipt of correspondence.
+Where the matter cannot be finalized in 10 days after the receipt of correspondence, the correspondent will be advised accordingly within the said period of 10 days and be given the reasons why his/her matter cannot be concluded in 10 days as well as an indication A Resolution Tracki captured and positive meeting GM's will submit to the Info- Centre progress on the implementation of resolutions on the $25^{\rm th}$ of each month All GM's will hold monthly meetings with their management All Process Managers will hold monthly meetings with their Process Management Unit Management All Process Managers will hold bi - monthly staff meetings Concise and precise recorded information will be communicated to the caller instead of playing music while waiting for the call to be answered where referral has been made.
+A summary of all Policies and By-Laws will be made in IsiZulu and posted on the Council website, Msunduzi Newsletter and Corporate Communication within 2 months of Council resolution.

+v © ē © Q ı © ම ම (D) ©

-Current Standards 9 9 9 0
+Current Standards

-Key Services Answering Incoming Telephone Calls Dealing with Written Correspondence Reports for Consideration by Council Structures Implementation of Decisions Taken by Council Structures Information Sharing Information Logging Essential Information on
+Key Services Dealing with Written Correspondence Reports for Consideration by Council Structures Implementation of Decisions Taken by Council Structures Information Sharing Information Logging Essential Information on holding-on calls Communicating Council Policies and By-Laws to Members of the Public

-Ö 1.4.4 1.4.5 1.4.6 1.4.7 51 1.5.1 1.5.2
+N O 1.4.5 1.4.6 1.4.7 7.
+1.5.1 1.5.2 1.5.3